 Aside from tuition, room and board, textbooks can be one of the larger expenses you will pay to attend college.
-College Board's "Big Future" program estimates that full-time undergraduates at a four-year public college will pay approximately $1,298 annually for textbooks, on average.
-Some savvy students will take advantage of substantial money-saving alternatives to buying new textbooks like those listed below.
+College Board estimates that full-time undergraduates at a four-year public college will pay approximately $1,298 annually for textbooks, on average.
+But some savvy students will take advantage of substantial money-saving alternatives to buying new textbooks like those listed below.

-Many colleges and universities understand the overwhelming burden buying textbooks each semester can be and allow students the option to rent their textbooks instead of purchasing them new.
-That can save you a substantial amount of money when it comes to the costs of your books, but it also means you are responsible for taking good care of them.
-There are also some online services that offer this option too.
+Many colleges and universities understand the overwhelming burden buying textbooks each semester can be, and they allow students the option to rent their textbooks instead of purchasing them new.
+That can save you a substantial amount of money when it comes to the cost of your books, but it also means you are responsible for taking good care of them.
+There are some online services that offer this option too.
 Keep in mind, though, that renting is not always the cheapest option, so compare costs before signing on.

 University bookstores are in the business of making money.
-While it is true they will have every book you need – along with t-shirts, posters, banners, and university logo'd everything – they typically charge a premium for the convenience of the service they provide to students.
+While it's true they will have every book you need – along with t-shirts, posters, banners and university logo'd everything – they typically charge a premium for the convenience of the service they provide to students.
 Skipping the campus bookstore and looking for off-campus solutions (or on-campus classified ads) instead can provide significant savings on textbooks.